axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/regular-expressions/reference-regexp-types/regexp-flags-options/regexp-flags-options-pcre/_index.md

 # Perl Compatible Regular Expressions (PCRE)

-Starting with {{% productparam "abbrev" %}} version 3.1, PCRE expressions are supported on every platform.
-If the `type()` parameter is not specified, {{% productparam "abbrev" %}} uses PCRE regular expressions by default.
+Starting with {{% param "product.abbrev" %}} version 3.1, PCRE expressions are supported on every platform.
+If the `type()` parameter is not specified, {{% param "product.abbrev" %}} uses PCRE regular expressions by default.

 The following example shows the structure of PCRE-style regular expressions in use.